janhq/jan/docs/docs/events/hcmc-oct23.md

 ## Ho Chi Minh City

-[Jan's Hacker House](https://jan.ai) is a four-day offline event where the Jan team gathers at a hacker house prior to a major release.
-We use the time to work on the release, bond as a team and get Jan across the finish line.
+[Jan's Hacker House](https://jan.ai) is a 4-day offline event where we have an open AI Hacker House and invite the local AI community to join us.
+There are free snacks, drinks and pizza.

-Jan hosts a series of talks, workshops and social events at night, inviting the local AI community to join us.
+We also host a series of talks, workshops and social events at night.
+We usually start off the week with a "Intro to LLMs" that targets local university students, and then progress to more in-depth technical and research areas.

 Jan is a fully remote team.
-We use the money we save from not having an office, to hold Hack Weeks where we eat pizza and work on Jan together before major releases.
+We use the money we save from not having an office, to hold Hack Weeks where we meet in a city, eat pizza and work to ship major releases.

 ### Date & Time